 The trail itself is deserving of its own post so I’ve only shared a select few photographs here (and if you’re interested in more information have a look here, here, or here).
 Suffice to say, it is one of the main attractions in Taroko Gorge and also one of the most accessible and easily explored trails in the lower part of the park.
 I had a rough time of it the previous year when walking it alone—but that was mainly because of all the emotional turmoil I had been going through at the time.
 To walk it again was therapeutic.
 I suppose I wouldn’t mind walking it again by now.

-Rushing to get ready, I meant for us to stop at the amazingly beautiful Xiangde Temple 祥德寺 but the gates were already closed.
+Rushing to get ready, I meant for us to stop at the amazingly beautiful Xiangde Temple 祥德寺 but the gates were already sealed.
 Taking one last photo by the bridge on the way into town we set out to race the oncoming typhoon over the central range.

 The lack of traffic meant we made good time heading back into the mountains.
 It also made for an ominous ride.
 Moody clouds filled the marbled valley with the promise of rain where blue skies had welcomed us the day before.
 After a brief stop to use the facilities at Xīnbáiyáng 新白楊 (elevation 1,644 meters; more than a kilometer up from Tianxiang) it began to drizzle.
 The mountain chill was also starting to settle into our bones.
 Layers were added and the trunk of the scooter was inventoried.
 Only one raincoat—which meant I was going to get soaking wet and not be able to drive.
 It would be too cold for my companion to make it over Hehuanshan any other way.